-We discussed a biological application of our approach.
-Mapping the parameters of the phase-type distribution to kinetic model parameters allows to identify the mechanisms impacting transcriptional bursting, from imaging datasets.
-This idea led to a tool, BurstDeconv used for analyzing transcriptional bursting data \cite{douaihy2023burstdeconv}.
-By employing Thomas decomposition, the computations presented here have enabled us to expand the range of models amenable to analysis using BurstDeconv (the current implementation of this tool covers only the two state random-telegraph and the three states $M2$ and $M9$ models).
+By mapping the parameters of the phase-type distribution to kinetic model parameters, we can identify mechanisms impacting transcriptional bursting from imaging datasets.
+This concept led to the development of BurstDeconv, a tool for analyzing transcriptional bursting data \cite{douaihy2023burstdeconv}.
+Utilizing Thomas decomposition, the computations presented here have enabled us to extend the range of models that BurstDeconv can analyze.
+Currently, BurstDeconv supports only the two-state random telegraph and the three-state $M2$ and $M9$ models.
+Additionally, we demonstrated that variant models indistinguishable by time-to-event data can be discriminated using state occupancy probabilities.

-We showed here that variant models that can not be discriminated by time-to-event data could be discriminated by state occupation probabilities that for the transcriptional bursting application can be given for instance by single molecule methylation footprinting.

-Phase-type distributions arise when the sequence of observed transcription events resulting from transcription imaging data is a renewal process.
-However, we can consider other situations when this property is no longer valid.
-In the context of transcriptional bursting, one illustrative scenario involves the presence of sister chromatids, i.e. homologous DNA sequences resulting from replication and capable of undergoing transcription.
-In this case, the transcription site should be considered as having multiple active ON states.
-This case has to be treated using different methods and the corresponding problem will be addressed elsewhere.
+{In contrast to BurstDeconv, which only addresses transcription models with a single ON state, the results in this paper also apply to models with multiple ON states.
+This broader approach enables the analysis of phenomena such as sister chromatids (homologous DNA sequences from replication that can undergo transcription) where transcription sites are considered to have multiple active ON states.
+In this case the symmetrized equations to solve are \eqref{eq:symnoC1} (when the return state is an ON state) and \eqref{eq:sym2noC1} (when the return state is not an ON state). }

 While our paper primarily centers on gene transcription applications, it's important to note that the phase-type distribution models discussed herein possess a broader range of potential uses.
 The most immediate of them concern the next steps of gene expression.
-Monitoring RNA translation initiation events as time-to-event data is feasible by using techniques such as SunTag \cite{tanenbaum2014protein,basyuk2021rna,dufourt2021imaging}, and the method presented here can also be applied to reverse engineer translation regulation mechanisms.
+Monitoring RNA translation initiation events as time-to-event data is feasible by using techniques such as SunTag \cite{tanenbaum2014protein,basyuk2021rna,blake2024imaging}, and the method presented here can also be applied to reverse engineer translation regulation mechanisms.
 Applying our multi-exponential models in epidemiology and medical research could also prove intriguing, as it may help discern disease stages and the trajectories of progression \cite{liquet2012investigating}.